Oxotka/Oxotka/README.md

 <h3 align="left">I'm 1C developer.
 My speciality is Accounting and Trade</h3>

 - 🏢 I’m currently working full-time

-- 👨‍💻 Most of my projects are available at <a href="https://infostart.ru/profile/237528/public">Infostart</a>

 - 🌱 Learning more about and studying: Flutter+Dart, React and python